BlakeGuilloud/scorekeeper/README.md

 $ git clone https://github.com/BlakeGuilloud/scorekeeper.git

 $ cd scorekeeper && yarn // OR npm install

+$ yarn test // Initiates unit testing written with the Jest library.
 ```

 The core functionality of the application exists in the `/lib` folder of the project.